catseye/Parc/README.md

 combinator can be used to apply arithmetic operators like `+` and `*` when parsing an arithmetic expression.

+### `ParcAssert.hs`

+With what we have so far, if we merely accumulate state as we parse, we can parse only context-free languages.

+But if we enable the parser to succeed or fail based on some predicate applied to the parsing state, we can parse context-sensitive languages.

+(Actually, if we don't restrict ourselves to sufficiently simple predicates, we can parse languages quite beyond the context-sensitive range.
+For example, we could use a predicate which checks if the string passed to it is a valid sentence in Presburger arithmetic.
+Formulating a set of parser combinators which actually (and provably) is limited to parsing context-sensitive languages seems like a hard (maybe open) problem.)

+[`ParcAssertDemo.hs`](ParcAssertDemo.hs) uses `ParcSt2St` and adds a
+combinator called `assert` that takes such a predicate on the parsing state, and produces a parser which succeeds only when that predicate is true on the current parsing state, failing otherwise.

+The demo module gives an example of a parser for a classic context-free language: strings of the form `a`^_n_ `b`^_n_ `c`^_n_.

 ### ... and more?

 With luck, there will be further experiments added here over time.